 While Toyotas are top-of-class in many aspects, stereos generally are not one of them.
 Indeed, the main advantage of the Chevy Prizm over the similar Toyota Corolla is its superior Delco stereo system!

 While many people wish to upgrade their stereo or put a modern stereo in a classic car, they don't want to tear up the dash and they don't want to attach brackets to hang things under the dash.
 Even in a modern car, people like to have a system they can transfer to their next car.
 These things are all possible.
 Here's are the basic items in one of these systems:

-Wires can go through the roof channels from the trunk (where my amp is) to behind the front right kick panel.
-The important thing to remember is to run wires where they will not be abraded by foot traffic or caught in moving parts.
+Wires can go through the roof channels; often, there are wire channels under the door sills.
 Be sure that all power leads are fused and that you have a good ground for the amp.
-Do NOT attach the ground to the amp mounting screws.
-Use a separate screw that holds the ground only.
+Do NOT attach the ground to the amp mounting screws; use a separate screw that holds the ground only.
 Solder all connections (do not use crimp connectors).
-I used a Monster Wire kit designed for 500 watt amp installations.
-This limits power loss to a minimum.
+I used a Monster Wire kit designed for 500 watt amp installations to limit power loss to a minimum.

-Even with this modestly rated amplifier, there is more than enough sound output to please all but the most high-DB burned-out 'Dead Head' happy.
+A local auto sound shop lets you listen to different amp/speaker combinations.
+This is particularly important when it comes to speakers.
+Or you can use J.C.
+Whitney or RockAuto and get the amp, wire, and speakers on sale.
+The price for everything can be $120-$200.
+Even with this modestly rated amplifier, there is more than enough sound output to please all but the most high-decibel burned-out folks.
 The sound is very clean and pleasant.
 I left the speaker wires long enough to be able to place the speakers up on the back seat while on the road, and on the floor when I park.

 You can sponsor this site to remove all (except your own) ads.

 This Toyota Corolla-focused site is copyrighted © 2000-2023 Zatz LLC.